Intermediate Weightlifting Programs

-An intermediate athlete is one who engages in regular consistent training 3-4 days per week, has moved beyond the beginner stage of technique development and has developed an early understanding of the weightlifting training process.
+Intermediate weightlifting programs are suited to athletes training 3-4 days per week, who have progressed beyond the beginner stage of technique development and have developed an understanding of the weightlifting training process.
 Probable key objectives of the intermediate athlete will be to improve their technical skill level, develop mental skills for better platform competitiveness, and acquire the appropriate level of strength commensurate with the performance level needed to participate in regional and national competitions.

 Guidance to the athlete is provided in three forms:

 - A recommended intensity (heaviness of the bar) for each exercise of each session is provided by the program.
 Workouts follow a cyclical pattern of intensity allowing the athlete to recover between the highest intensity sessions.

 - A guide to volume (number of sets and reps) which prescribes eight levels of volume.
 There are three volume levels that allow the athlete to go beyond the stated workout parameters if the athlete is feeling good and five volume levels which restrict the athlete only to stated intensity and number of sets.

 - Instructions on how to interpret the program, in particular how to work out percentages.